zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 + The three divs are also in a single `div` with the id `iphone`

-If you look at the site in the browser, you'll notice the icons are all clumped together to the left of the iPhone.
+If you look at the site in the browser, you'll notice the icons are all clumped together near the top left corner of the iPhone.
 They're not even on the screen!
-Our job is to move the icons to their appropriate spots.
+Our job is to move the icons to their appropriate spots on the screen.

 ### Step 4:

-Let's start with the first group of images.
+Let's start with the first row of icons(SnapChat, Weather, and Angry Birds).
 First, we need to move the group, and then we can space each image individually.

 In our `css/absolute.css`, copy and paste the code below.